-James joins FableVision after his tenure at the U.S. Department of Education’s Office of Educational Technology and the Smithsonian Institution’s Center for Learning and Digital Access where he focused on learning games, as well as education technology policy and research.
-He has aggressive plans to grow FableVision’s reach in the federal sector.
+James joins FableVision after their tenure at the U.S. Department of Education’s Office of Educational Technology and the Smithsonian Institution’s Center for Learning and Digital Access where they focused on learning games, as well as education technology policy and research.
+They have aggressive plans to grow FableVision’s reach in the federal sector.

 "When I first got to know FableVision at the Smithsonian, I knew that I had found a special group of people," Collins said.
 "It is an organization that has discovered how to mix pedagogy, storytelling, technology, and wonder fueled by a sense of mission.
 It is an honor to take these transformative experiences to scale."

 James has a history of bringing together stakeholders to create change including co- founding the first federal Climate Change Game Jam, leading the Equity team for former President Obama’s National Maker Faire, and supporting the Department of Education’s #GoOpen campaign.
 James has also taught Computer Science in university and afterschool settings and is currently a member of the Montgomery College Game Degree Program’s Advisory Board.
 They hold a dual Bachelor’s of Science from DePaul University and a Juris Doctor from Washington & Lee Law School.